irhum/TopoChains.jl/docs/src/index.md

 * `TopoChain`: Similar to a `Flux.Chain`, except it takes in an `FuncTopo` as its first argument to determine how to handle the multiple inputs/outputs across layers.

 ## TopoChain
-A `TopoChain` is similar to a `Flux.Chain` and comes with many of the same features, such as parameter collection, indexing, slicing, etc. The big change is that the first input to a `TopoChain` is a `FuncTopo`, which specifies how the layers should be called, This allows us to flexibly build complex architectures.
+A `TopoChain` is similar to a `Flux.Chain` and comes with many of the same features, such as parameter collection, indexing, slicing, etc. The big change is that the first input to a `TopoChain` is a `FuncTopo`, which specifies how the layers should be called.
+This allows us to flexibly build complex architectures.

 ```@docs
 TopoChain